 In Use – The Baratza in Action

-The Encore is pitched firmly at home brewers (from novice to the more advanced) who want a grinder that offers versatility, reliability, and simplicity.
-For the most part, the Encore delivers in all of these areas.
+The Encore is pitched firmly at homebrewers (from novice to the more advanced) who want a grinder that offers versatility, reliability, and simplicity.
+For the most part, Encore delivers in all of these areas.

-From the moment you take it out the box, it’s clear that Baratza has gone to great lengths to keep the design clean, simple and stylish.
+From the moment you take it out of the box, it’s clear that Baratza has gone to great lengths to keep the design clean, simple, and stylish.
 Even most style-conscious would be proud to have this sitting on their kitchen counter!

 At 8oz, the hopper is certainly large enough to accommodate most brewers’ everyday needs.
 The unit also features a weighted base, which feels sturdy and well-made (as you’d expect from Baratza).

 Other visible features are the basic on-off switch (which boasts a useful clockwise or counterclockwise operation), and the pulse grind button.
 This offers the coffee drinker the option to grind continuously or intermittently.
 If you love fresh ground coffee as much as I do (as you should), then pay attention.
 This just might be the grinder for you!

 To change the grind size, you simply turn the hopper to the left for a finer grind and right for a coarser grind.
 It doesn’t get much easier than that!